 Bernstein, who was the pianist at the premiere in 1949, called it a "symphony with piano solo."
-Its episodic structure follows the narrative of Auden's poem, with fragments of Bernstein's published and unpublished works, including a jazzy piano riff originally written for but dropped from "On the Town."
-The sensitive soloist was Benjamin Hochman, a fine young Israeli pianist.
+Its episodic structure follows the narrative of Auden's poem, with fragments of Bernstein's published and unpubAmerican Symphony Orchestra Avery Fisher Hall lished works, including a jazzy piano riff originally written for but dropped from "On the Town."
+The sensitive soloist was Benjamin Hoch- man, a fine young Israeli pianist.